Hollywood blockbuster movies: the best blockbusters ever

 But we’re not interested in them, we’re here for the best.
-Voila, the definitive 28 best blockbusters of all time, ever, in chronological order.
-Put that in your pipe and smoke it.
+Voila, the definitive 30 best blockbusters of all time.

 Without the release of Jaws in 1975, the cinematic landscape would look drastically different.
 The success of Steven Spielberg’s iconic film paved the way for the summer blockbuster as we know it today.
 Terrific performances by Robert Shaw, Richard Dreyfuss and Roy Scheider underpinned a relatively simple premise – man’s fear of things that it cannot control.
 We’re gonna need a bigger boat?
 After Jaws, cinemas needed more seats…

 We’re so used to the Marvel machine now that it’s easy to forget how massive and unprecedented The Avengers was.
 A megafranchise made of several smaller franchises, a standalone film that was simultaneously the sequel to four other films, it showed Marvel’s complex, multi-year plan had paid off.
 So many heroes!
 So many Chrises!
 So, so many dollars at the box office!

 The last of the Avengers film was an epic in almost every sense.
 A $356 million budget, three-hour run time, over 50 MCU chracters and box office takings of 2.8 billion: movies don't get much bigger.
 It's also considered one of the best superhero films to date, with a Rotten Tomatoes freshness score of 94%.
 That's usually the kind of score you get from an arthouse flick not a juggernaut blockbuster.